How To Groom A Cat With The Right Tools: The Best Cat Brush, Clippers, and Nail Trimmers!

 Cats scratch to shed the dead outer layer on their claws.
 They scratch to mark territory.
 They knead your thighs to show affection.
-Scratching is a nice stretch for cats and is an important part of cat behavior.
+Scratching is a nice stretch for them and is an important part of their behavior.
 In short, scratching is good for your cat.

 Trimming your cat’s nails is simple.

-Most cats have clear nails.
+Most have clear nails.
 You can see the pink quick encased in the clear, outer layer.
-This makes it easy to avoid cutting the nail quick and causing your cat pain.
+This makes it easy to avoid cutting the nail quick and causing pain.

-Familiarize your cat with the trimming process by first massaging her paws.
+Familiarize her with the trimming process by first massaging her paws.
 Massage her paws while she is sitting on your lap.
 Repeatedly touching her paws desensitizes her to the sensation of having a human handle her feet.

-Trim your cat’s nails during a relaxed time.
+Trim her nails during a relaxed time.
 Don’t decide to trim right after a stressful event or in front of another pet.
 Trimming her nails is a vulnerable time for your cat and you as her owner must respect this.
-Otherwise you and your cat could get hurt.
+Otherwise both of you could get hurt.

 Trimming is relatively simple.
 Press gently on the pad below the desired claw.
 This extends the claw.
 Look for the pink quick.
 Trim the nail to a few millimetres below the quick (BEFORE the pink part, not INTO the pink part).
 Err on the side of caution.
 Cutting the quick is painful and causes bleeding.
-Release the paw and give your cat a treat after each nail.
+Release the paw and give a treat after each nail.

-Amazon carries an affordable cat nail trimmer designed by veterinarians for use in vet offices and in your home.
-This trimmer is professional grade and therefore highly durable.
-The rubber grip prevents your hands from slipping as you trim, and the simple design works just like a scissor.
+It’s professional grade and therefore highly durable.
+The rubber grip prevents your hands from slipping as you trim, and the simple design works just like scissors.

 Grooming For Success

-Grooming your cat is a necessary part of cat ownership.
+Grooming your cat is a necessary part of being a pet parent.
 It can also be enjoyable.

-Follow these steps to make sure you and your cat have a safe and pain-free grooming relationship.
+Follow these steps to make sure you and your feline friend have a safe and pain-free grooming relationship.

-Purchase the proper grooming tools for your cat to ensure you are getting the job done correctly.
+Purchase the proper grooming tools to ensure you are getting the job done correctly.
 Grooming tools are affordable and long lasting, so there’s no reason to cheap out here.